Understanding Controlled and Uncontrolled Components in ReactJS

 Here's a step-by-step explanation of what happens when the input value is updated:

-1. The user types something into the input field.
+- The user types text inside the input field.

-3. The state is updated using setValue() with the new value.
+- The input value is updated with the latest state value.

 Uncontrolled components

 An uncontrolled component is one where the DOM, rather than React, controls the input value.
-React has no control over how the input value is changed because the DOM does so directly.
+React has no control over how the input value is changed.

 Example

-In the below example we have used useRef hook to create a reference to the input element.
-A reference is a way to access the DOM element directly.
+In this example we use the useRef hook to reference the DOM element directly.
 The input element has a ref prop that is set to the inputRef variable created using useRef hook.
 This allows us to access the value of the input directly through inputRef.current.value.

 Here's a step-by-step explanation of what happens when the form is submitted: